Canine Cushing's Support - Phosphatidylserine For Dogs

 What is Canine Cushing's Support?

-Canine Cushing's Support is a safe, natural supplement that can be used for dogs diagnosed with Cushing's Disease and those with symptoms of "probable" Cushing's.
-Canine Cushing's Support supplement contains the best phosphatidyl serine for dogs.
-It has been used successfully in veterinary hospitals since 2005, as it naturally helps to lower cortisol levels.
-Canine Cushing's Support contains Phosphatidyl Serine, a well-researched nutrient that has been clinically shown to reduce cortisol levels, helping to relieve the symptoms of Canine Cushing's Disease.
-Phosphatidyl Serine is also helpful for brain function which is beneficial for senior dogs with Canine Cushing's Disease.
-The product is well tolerated in sensitive pets and unlike other forms of Phosphatidyl Serine - our product is soy-free and gluten-free.
+Canine Cushing's Support is a safe, natural supplement that can be used for dogs diagnosed with Cushing's disease and those with symptoms of "probable" Cushing's.
+Canine Cushing's Support supplement contains the best phosphatidylserine for dogs.
+It has been used successfully in veterinary hospitals since 2005, and it naturally helps to lower cortisol levels.
+Canine Cushing's Support contains phosphatidylserine, a well-researched nutrient that has been clinically shown to reduce cortisol levels, helping to relieve the symptoms of canine Cushing's disease.
+Phosphatidylserine is also helpful for brain function, which is beneficial for senior dogs with canine Cushing's disease.
+The product is well tolerated in sensitive pets, and unlike other forms of phosphatidylserine, our product is soy-free and gluten-free.

-Phosphatidyl Serine occurs as a normal component of cell membranes.
+Phosphatidylserine occurs as a normal component of cell membranes.
 It is the major phospholipid in the brain.
-Phosphatidyl Serine enhances cell membrane fluidity, which improves cellular metabolism.
-Phosphatidyl Serine has been shown to help establish normal down-regulation of cortisol secretion in chronically stressed individuals.
-This is why it has been so helpful in helping pets with hyperadrenocorticism.
+Phosphatidylserine enhances cell membrane fluidity, which improves cellular metabolism.
+Phosphatidylserine has been shown to help establish normal down-regulation of cortisol secretion in chronically stressed individuals.
+This is why it has been shown to be helpful in pets with hyperadrenocorticism.

-There are no foods rich in Phosphatidyl Serine, except for brain, so using Canine Cushing's Support as a canine Cushing's treatment is the only way to increase your dog's levels of this valuable brain nutrient.
-Phosphatidyl Serine is an essential component of all neuronal membranes and research suggests that it may help support overall brain wellness.
+There are extremely limited foods rich in phosphatidylserine, so using Canine Cushing's Support as a canine Cushing's treatment is the only way to increase your dog's levels of this valuable brain nutrient.
+Phosphatidylserine is an essential component of all neuronal membranes, and research suggests that it may help support overall brain wellness.
 When searching for Cushing’s support for dogs, this supplement is a must-have.

 Scottish Terrier With Canine Cushing's Disease is Doing Great!